rickbsgu/rickb-recipes/recipes/tips/on-quantities.md

 An exchange between a student and an instructor at _Cordon Blue_ is illustrative:

-Student: "How long to do let it cook?"
+Student: "How long do you let it cook?"

 Instructor (with a shrug): "Until it is done..."